alisw/AliPhysics/PWG/EMCAL/READMEemcCorrectionsChange.txt

 /*! \page READMEemcCorrectionsChange Switch to the EMCal Correction Framework

-Swtiching to the EMCal correction framework is a straightforward process.
+Switching to the EMCal correction framework is a straightforward process.
 It should be possible to configure with your desired settings in less than an hour.

-Before using the EMCal correction framework, it is exteremly important that you are updated enough to be using EMCal containers with your analysis.
+Before using the EMCal correction framework, it is extremely important that your code is updated enough that it is using EMCal containers with your analysis.
 See [here](\ref READMEchangefw) for instructions to update, if you need.

 # Transition your correction settings to the EMCal Corrections Framework